mech/Notes/HR/jobline.md

 # Jobline's Problem

+Emergent behaviors?
+Abstraction can emerge useful behaviors?
+Builder build things to be used in different way.
+Lego blocks.
+Modular pieces of functions.

 > As a consequence, Taylor says, the customers who really "get" Quip have documents that are completely different than the documents they had in the last generation of products: rather than memos and contracts, they're creating team checklists for project management, spreadsheets to track recruiting candidates and editorial calendars, and year-long documents full of weekly meeting notes.

 Checklist for approving?